adaptive-intelligent-robotics/Uncertain_Quality_Diversity/README.md

-This repository contains the code for the paper introducing the Uncertain Quality-Diversity (UQD) framework.
+This repository contains the code for the paper [Uncertain Quality-Diversity: Evaluation methodology and new methods for Quality-Diversity in Uncertain Domains](https://ieeexplore.ieee.org/abstract/document/10120985), introducing the Uncertain Quality-Diversity (UQD) framework, as well as the paper [Benchmark tasks for Quality-Diversity applied to Uncertain domains](https://arxiv.org/abs/2304.12454), introducing benchmark tasks for UQD.

-It builds on top of the [QDax library](https://github.com/adaptive-intelligent-robotics/QDax), following its structure and defining new classes from the existing QDax classes.
+This repository builds on top of the [QDax library](https://github.com/adaptive-intelligent-robotics/QDax), following its structure and defining new classes from the existing QDax classes.

-In particular, this repository provides the QDax code for:
+In particular, it provides the QDax code for:
 - The following UQD algorithms:
 	- MAP-Elites-sampling
 	- MAP-Elites with a depth